rahul0705/rahul0705.github.io/README.md

 - Generate `robots.txt` from `src/config/site.ts` through `src/pages/robots.txt.ts`.
 Astro writes the endpoint to
   `dist/robots.txt` at build time, so GitHub Pages still serves a static file.
 The existing directives are preserved.
-  `robotsDisallowPaths` controls crawling separately from sitemap exclusions: `/admin/` remains crawlable so its HTML `noindex` directive can be read, while raw resume exports remain disallowed.
+  `robotsDisallowPaths` controls crawling separately from sitemap exclusions: crawlers can access `/admin/` so its HTML `noindex` directive can be read, while raw resume exports remain disallowed.
 - Omit a web app manifest for now.
 This portfolio has no installation or app-specific experience that warrants one.
 - Retain the existing fallback social image, `src/assets/covers/code.jpg`, used by `SeoHead` when a page supplies no